 Vector search on object storage

 A multi-tenant search engine that pairs LanceDB with a tiered RAM + NVMe cache.
-Every namespace lives on S3 with near-zero idle cost.
-Every cache hit costs zero S3 requests.
+Every namespace lives on cheap object storage (AWS S3, MinIO, R2, Tigris, DigitalOcean Spaces, or native Google Cloud Storage) with near-zero idle cost.
+A cache hit never re-runs the search, and once a namespace's handle is warm it costs zero backend requests.

 72 µs